 As the saying goes, Arizona has a “dry heat”.
 You are likely to find that you need to drink a lot more water than you may be used to, even in the cooler months.
 Be sure to keep some water handy, especially in the beginning when you are still getting used to the dryness.
 Some people find they need to use more hand and body lotion and lip balm than they had been use to also.

 While planning a move you will likely have a lot going on so it will be easy to overlook things.
 Don’t forget to get copies of your medical and dental records to bring with you, and vet records for your pet(s) too.
 If you are relocating with children, be sure to get copies of their school records to take with you.
 You may want to check with your child’s new school to see what is required.
-It is a great idea to bring along local phone directories from your “old” home town – you will be surprised how often you will refer to them.

 Don’t forget to empty your safe deposit box and to pick up your dry cleaning or other items you may have ordered.
 You would be surprised how many people don’t remember these until they are on the plane!